 Primary care health professionals working in designated counties within California can qualify for the CMSP LRP.
 Eligible disciplines include General Dentists, Primary Care Nurse Practitioners, Primary Care Physician Assistants, and General/Family Medicine.

 An applicant can receive up to $50,000 for a commitment of working two years.
 You must work at least 40 hours per week in an approved location during this time.
 There are 35 counties listed as qualified locations for CMSP LRP.
-You also have the option to apply when working half time for an award of $25,000 in loan repayment.
+Also, you can apply when working half time for an award of $25,000 in loan repayment.

 9. Advanced Practice Healthcare Loan Repayment Program (APHLRP)

 The APHLRP is funded by donations and grants and offers up to $25,000 of California student loan forgiveness.
-Applicants can be awarded up to three times, totaling $75,000 of student loan forgiveness.
+Applicants can receive the award up to three times, totaling $75,000 of student loan forgiveness.

 To be eligible, you can be a health professional in any of the following disciplines:

 - Certified Nurse Midwives